WesleyBranton/Custom-Scrollbar/README.md

 Also, consider leaving a review on the add-on store page.
 These reviews help others find the add-on in the store search page.

 ### Donate
 While donations are certainly not required, they are very much appreciated.
 Financial support (even if it's just the cost of a cup of coffee) helps fund future development of this add-on.
+To make sure that you are donating to a legitimate source, please [use this link](https://donate.wesleybranton.com).